Is this class for beginners?

-I want to give it a try!
+I want to give rowing a try!
 How do I sign up?

 Congratulations on taking a great step towards improved fitness and fun!

-To get started, simply download our registration form here or email Masters Chair, Wendy Clark here or call 1-888-ROW-NCC1 to request Learn to Row registration forms.
+To get started, simply download our registration form here or email us here or call 1-888-ROW-NCC1 to request Learn to Row registration forms.
 We will send you the forms and answer any questions you may have!
 Completed forms can be sent along with your $110 session fee to:

 North Cascades Crew